[Skip to Content]

 Who is doing this review?

-HWDSB staff are leading this process and have engaged an outside researcher to help create and implement various opportunities for families, students, staff and community members to share their experiences with our programs.
 After a competitive bidding process, the successful vendor is R.A.
-Malatest & Associates an established education research consultancy established in 1985 with extensive experience and expertise across a wide array of research subjects and methodologies, with a particular focus on public policy research.
+Malatest & Associates – an established education research consultancy established in 1985 with extensive experience and expertise across a wide array of research subjects and methodologies, with a particular focus on public policy research.
+In this process, Malatest will create and implement various opportunities for families, students, staff and community members to share their experiences with our programs.

 Who will get to share their perspective?